MicrosoftDocs/azure-dev-docs/articles/java/ee/quarkus-with-microsoft-entra-id.md

 - [!INCLUDE [quickstarts-free-trial-note](../../includes/quickstarts-free-trial-note.md)]
 - The Azure account must be at least a [Cloud Application Administrator](/entra/identity/role-based-access-control/permissions-reference#cloud-application-administrator).
 - If you don't have an existing Microsoft Entra tenant, [set up a tenant](/entra/identity-platform/quickstart-create-new-tenant).
-- Prepare a local machine with Unix-like operating system installed (for example, Ubuntu, macOS, or Windows Subsystem for Linux).
+- Prepare a local machine with a Unix-like operating system installed (for example, Ubuntu, macOS, or Windows Subsystem for Linux).
 - Install and set up [Git](/devops/develop/git/install-and-set-up-git).
 - Install a Java SE implementation, version 21 or later - for example, [the Microsoft build of OpenJDK](/java/openjdk).
 - Install [Maven](https://maven.apache.org/download.cgi), version 3.9.3 or later.